 Why Visit Mallorca?

 If you are looking for great beach holidays, then Mallorca is one of the most popular islands in Europe, and especially during the summer months between June and September, there are many people who will be joining you in these destinations.
 While some towns and destinations such as Magaluf and Palma Nova tend to attract a more adult crowd, there are family friendly destinations that have great beaches and activities to enjoy as well.
 However, bear in mind that there are over 8 million visitors to the island every year, and most of these will be heading to the beach destinations with you.
+In terms of non-beach activities, there are also some great hikes in Mallorca as well.

 For those who like to be a little more active during their holidays, there are plenty of options if you decide to head a little more inland or to the mountain ranges, you will find some wonderful hiking and cycling options as you explore the country.
 Cycling is one of the most popular ways to explore the island, and while road cycling is popular, there are also cycle trails, such as the one between Manacor and Arta which are better suited for a family holiday in Mallorca.
 There are also several bodegas where they will offer wine tastings and tours looking at where the local wines are made.
 The island is also a destination for sailing enthusiasts, with the beautiful coastline and convenient marinas making this a good place for exploring the waves.